The 19-year-old fired home following a brilliant run from Eden Hazard to settle a dour encounter at the Maracana

-Russia, which was held by South Korea in its opening game, will now require assistance from elsewhere if it is to join Belgium in the knockout stages.
+Russia, who were held by South Korea in their opening game, will now require assistance from elsewhere if they are to join Belgium in the knockout stages.

 Fellaini and Mertens were rewarded for their goalscoring exploits against Algeria with places in the Belgium starting line-up, at the expense of Nacer Chadli and Mousa Dembele, while skipper Vincent Kompany was passed fit and Thomas Vermaelen came in for Jan Vertonghen.

 Alexei Kozlov and Maxim Kanunnikov came into the Russia side, with Andrey Yeshchenko and Yuri Zhirkov dropping to the bench.

 Belgium made a positive start, but it was Thibaut Courtois who made the first save of the game when he got down well to keep out Viktor Fayzulin's left-footed strike from just outside the penalty area 11 minutes in.

 Mertens was proving to be a real handful for the Russia defence and the Napoli winger fired wide with his right foot after an incisive run.